JotaRandom/LMAE/README.en.md

 2. Customize the desktop to your liking
 3. Explore the AUR for additional software
 4. Keep the system updated with `yay -Syu`
+5. If you installed TLP, review its configuration in `/etc/tlp.conf` for custom tweaks